James Comey just shot down this insane POTUS tweet in real time

-James Comey Fact Checks POTUS Tweet in Real Time
+James Comey Shoots Down POTUS Tweet in Real Time

 "Thanks to modern technology that's in front of me, I've got a tweet from the president an hour ago."